What is Employment Practices Insurance?

-- Use employment applications without age-indicating questions like high school or college graduation date, as these types of questions can increase your chances for an age discrimination claim.
-The application should also have an equal employment opportunity statement.
+- Use employment applications without age-indicating questions like high school or college graduation date.
+These types of questions can increase your chances for an age discrimination claim.
+Your business’s application should also have an equal employment opportunity statement.

 - Implement an official zero-tolerance policy for discrimination, substance abuse, and all forms of harassment.
 Create an environment and processes where employees can report infractions anonymously or without fear of retribution.

 - Regularly review the employment laws in the specific states your company operates in and consult an attorney regarding the laws when you prepare to hire your first employee.

 So, what does Employment Practices Liability insurance cost?
 The premium you pay will depend on a variety factors including the total number of persons you employ, prior claims, and your turnover rate.
 Even the formal workplace rules and policies you have in place can be a factor.
 Finally, depending on the size of your company, EPLI can often be added as an endorsement to your current General Liability policy (GL) or Business Owner’s Policy (BOP).